metamx/omniscient/README.md

 This can be done whenever after the Stalker library has been loaded.
 Since Stalker listens to event capturing on body, the init function does not have to be reinvoked everytime new UI elements are added.

-Tags default to link and button.
+Tags default to anchor and button.

 Global defaults to false.